pauljeter/pauljeter-astro/src/content/blog/how-engineering-leaders-should-prepare-for-budget-planning.md

 ### 1. Review and Estimate Key Areas

-- **People:** Understand your current team composition and identify any additional roles you’ll need.
+- **People:** Understand your current team composition and identify any additional roles you'll need.
 - **Projects:** Know what your team is currently working on and what has been promised or planned but not yet resourced.
-- **Costs:** Calculate your expected expenses—people are usually the bulk, but don't forget recruiting fees, cloud infrastructure, developer tools, and other technology costs.
+- **Costs:** Calculate your expected expenses; people are usually the bulk, but don't forget recruiting fees, cloud infrastructure, developer tools, and other technology costs.

 ### 2. Be Ready for Negotiations